slonprivacy/slonprivacy.github.io/en/offer.md

 11.1.
 The Service is provided on an “as is” and “as available” basis.

 11.2.
 The Offeror does not guarantee:

 • uninterrupted operation of the service

 • absence of technical errors

 • compatibility with all devices

 • availability of any Internet resources

+Technical maintenance, interruptions caused by actions of State bodies and temporary failures are not considered a violation of the offer terms.

+11.3.
+Use of the Service is carried out by the User at their own risk.

+<strong>12.
+Acceptable Use Policy</strong>

+12.1.
+The User is prohibited from using the Service for:

+• network attacks

+• distribution of malicious software

+• sending spam

+• distribution of prohibited information

+• copyright infringement

+• unauthorized access to systems

+• violation of the legislation of the Russian Federation or other states;

+• other actions specified in this Offer

+The Offeror has the right to immediately restrict access upon detection of violations.

+<strong>13.
+Technical Limitations of the Service</strong>

+The Offeror has the right to:

+• limit connection speed

+• set traffic limits

+• disable server nodes

+• perform technical maintenance

+Such actions may be carried out without prior notice.

+<strong>14.
+Limitation on the Number of Devices</strong>

+14.1.
+The User has the right to use the Service simultaneously on no more than the number of devices provided for by the selected Tariff.

+14.2.
+The Offeror has the right to limit the number of connections upon detection of anomalous activity.

+<strong>15.
+Prohibition of Commercial Use</strong>

+The Service is provided exclusively for personal use.

+The User is not entitled to:

+• resell access

+• transfer access to third parties

+• use the service as part of a commercial product

+<strong>16.
+Right to Block Access</strong>

+The Offeror has the right to restrict or terminate the User’s access:

+• in case of violation of the offer

+• in case of suspicious activity

+• upon receipt of complaints (abuse reports)

+The Offeror is not obliged to disclose the reasons for blocking.

+<strong>17.
+Changes to the Infrastructure</strong>

+The Offeror has the right to:

+• change the number of servers

+• change IP addresses

+• change the server geography

+• disable or add locations

+Such changes are not considered a breach of the agreement.

+<strong>18.
+Restrictions on Access to Internet Resources</strong>

+The Offeror does not guarantee access to individual services, including:

+• streaming platforms

+• social networks

+• banking services

+• other Internet resources.

+Refusal of third-party services to serve Users of the Service is not a breach of the agreement on the part of the Offeror.

+<strong>19.
+Force Majeure</strong>

+19.1.
+The Parties are released from liability for non-fulfillment of obligations in the event of force majeure circumstances, including but not limited to: actions of state authorities, changes in legislation, failures in network infrastructure, emergencies.

+19.2.
+The Party for which it has become impossible to fulfill obligations must notify the other Party within a reasonable time.

+<strong>20.
+Dispute Resolution</strong>

+Disputes are resolved through negotiations.

+Claims are sent in writing through the Bot and/or in the Personal Account, in the “Technical Support” section of the Offeror or to the email address <a href="mailto:info@slonprivacy.app">info@slonprivacy.app</a>

+The period for consideration of a claim is 10 business days.

+If no agreement is reached, the dispute is considered in court at the place of registration of the Offeror.

+<strong>21.
+Details</strong>

+Individual Entrepreneur Solomein Evgeny Sergeevich

+OGRNIP 321774600494241

+INN 421713484462

+email address: <a href="mailto:info@slonprivacy.app">info@slonprivacy.app</a>